cse442-at-ub/cse442-semester-project-team10/README.md

   $ npx react-native android-studio
   ```

 The app should now appear on your emulator.
+Once the application is added to the emulator it should not need to be re-added for future use.
+However, to update the app you will need to be running the development server.